janpio/ionic-epubjs/README.md

 ## How Epub.js is integrated

-As just importing Epub.js after installing it via `npm` unfortunately doesn't work, I copied over the `build` directory of the npm package of epubjs from `/node_modules/epubjs` to `/src/assets/epubjs` and included `epubjs.min.js` in `index.html`.
+As just natively importing Epub.js after installing it via `npm` unfortunately doesn't work, I copied over the `build` directory of the npm package of epubjs from `/node_modules/epubjs` to `/src/assets/epubjs` and included `epubjs.min.js` in `index.html`.
 That way the `ePub` object is globally available and can be used in Typescript after declaring it with `declare var ePub: any;`.

 ## Functionality